friedricherbs/CarND-PID/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+## PID Parameters

+PID controller has three parameters, namely the coefficients for the proportional, integral, and derivative terms.

+The proportional term directly depends on the cross track error (CTE).
+The larger the discrepancy between the set point and the observed path, the larger is the proportional term.
+Increasing the proportional term will increase the speed of the control system.
+If the proportional term is set too high, the system will become unstable and may start to oscillate and become unstable.

+The integral term sums the cross track error over time.
+Even a small error term will cause the integral term to increase slowly.
+As a consequence, the integral term will drive the Steady-state error to zero.
+The integral term is important if the  control system has a certain offset or bias.

+The derivative term is proportional to the change rate of the cross track error.
+It damps the oscillations and overshooting of the proportional term since it is increasing when the cross track error is reducing strongly which would lead to oscillations.

+Typically, the P and D terms of the PID controller are the most important filter parameters.
+The integral term is oftem less decisive unless the system exhibits a large bias.

+## PID Parameter Tuning

+The parameter tuning was tackled as a two-stage optimization: At first, an initial parameter set needs to be found that allows the car to drive safely around the track.
+I started by adjusting mainly the P and D terms until driving was stable.
+For a more precise tuning the [Twiddle](https://martin-thoma.com/twiddle/) algorithm from Sebastian Thrun was applied.
+After a short intialization phase the car was driving for about one lap and the squared cross track error was monitored.
+PID parameters were changed to reduce the squared cross track error.
+After each Twiddle iteration the simulator was resetted to make the different trials more comparable.